TAUPŌ CONTROL GATES EROSION REPAIRS

 Project Background

-The inspections show work needs to be done now to address erosion on the river banks around the structure.
-To repair the erosion spots, we are planning work to take place between August-December 2024 and February-June 2025.
-We will also use this opportunity to complete the planned refurbishment of one set of Control Gates in the structure.
+The inspections showed work needed to be done to address erosion on the river banks around the structure.
+To repair the erosion spots, we planned work to take place between August-December 2024 and February-June 2025.
+We also used this opportunity to complete the planned refurbishment of one set of Control Gates in the structure.

-There are no immediate safety or operational risks to the road, to the bridge or the way the water flows are managed through the Control Gates.
-But it is important this planned work is advanced now to ensure the Control Gates can operate reliably.
+There were no immediate safety or operational risks to the road, to the bridge, or the way the water flows are managed through the Control Gates.
+But it wasimportantthis planned work was advanced to ensure the Control Gates can operate reliably.

 Project Overview

-Phase 2 of the work is between February and June 2025 and will involve erosion protection upstream of the Control Gates, on both sides of the river.
-Specialist equipment will be used to install 12m-long sheets to protect the riverbanks from erosion.
+Phase 2 of the work was completed between February and June 2025 and involved erosion protection upstream of the Control Gates, on both sides of the river.
+Specialist equipment was used to install 12m-long sheets to protect the riverbanks from erosion.

 Read more about the Control Gates here.